Annealed Leap-Point Sampler for Multimodal Target Distributions: Components of ALPS

+The hot-state mode finder outlined above provides a straightforward implementation of mode detection, and determining optimal EC temperature levels remains a nuanced challenge.
+Specifically, there is a trade off between using temperature levels that are too hot therefore the chain drifts away from the modes, and too cold, leading to a chain that remains stuck in the local mode.

-The version of the hot state mode finder given in Algorithm~\ref{alg:HOT} is a basic version.
-There are many further ad-hoc modifications that can add robustness including: running a population of chains at different temperature levels; repeatedly refreshing the chain from already discovered modes; use different optimisation strategies; optimise based on the curvature of the target.
+To go further and increase robustness, there are many ad-hoc modifications that can be considered: running a population of chains at different temperature levels; repeatedly refreshing the chain from already discovered modes; use different optimisation strategies; perform optimisation based on the curvature of the target; to only name a few.

-We do not claim that Algorithm~\ref{alg:HOT} is an optimal approach to mode finding or give any guarantees.
-In full generality, the complexity of finding modes is exponentially in dimension.
-Improving the performance of Algorithm~\ref{alg:HOT} is a focus of further work beyond the scope of this paper.
-Empirical evidence suggests that the EC component should be altered to suit the specific problem.
+We do not claim that our approach to mode finding is optimal, nor do we provide theoretical guarantees.
+The process of identifying modes is computationally intensive and highly problem-dependent; no single approach can be expected to work best in all scenarios.
+Improving the performance of the mode-finding procedure is a focus of further work beyond the scope of this paper.
+In practice, it may be beneficial to adapt ALPS–EC to the characteristics of the problem at hand.
+For instance, in machine-learning settings, where objective functions are often evaluated using minibatches and are therefore noisy, stochastic gradient-based methods such as SGD or Adam \citep{kingma2017adammethodstochasticoptimization} are natural candidates for identifying regions of high density.